lupyuen/lupyuen.github.io/src/spi.md

     }
 ```

-TODO

-Init SPI Port and disable it.
-Disable all interrupts.
+We initialise the SPI Port and disable it.
+We disable all interrupts.

 ```c
     //  TODO: In future when there are multiple